rlisle/Patriot/README.md

 I've also included the Eagle files and instructions for creating general purpose IoT printed circuit boards.
 Using these files, PCBs can be ordered from China for about $1.50 each.

+Recently Particle announced that their P0 and P1 parts are now supported in Seeed's PCB Fusion program.
+This enables the creation of low cost custom PCBs using the smaller, lower cost P0 and P1 chips, and optional assembly.
+Wow!
+I've not tried this yet, but it looks very promising and I will post my designs once I do so.

 ## Alexa Smart Home Skill
 An Alexa smart home skill can be used to voice control the devices.